a-d-j-i/hardhat-insight/README.md

 ## Tasks

-This plugin adds the `insight` task to Hardhat, execute it to get contract detailed information.
+This plugin adds the following tasks to Hardhat:
+- `insight`: execute it to get contract detailed information.
+- `checkStorage`: check the storage differences between contracts.

 ## Usage